-1. There are separate submittal checklists that must be adhered to when submitting landscape details to the DRB for review and approval.

-2. See pages 140-141 for additional requirements such as utility screening, irrigation, minimum plant sizes, etc.

-3. See pages 124-130 for example imagery and further information on proper landscape design implementation.
+- 1. There are separate submittal checklists that must be adhered to when submitting landscape details to the DRB for review and approval. - 2.
+See pages 140-141 for additional requirements such as utility screening, irrigation, minimum plant sizes, etc. - 3.
+See pages 124-130 for example imagery and further information on proper landscape design implementation. - 4.
+See Appendix B starting on page 197 for examples of approved landscape plans.

-ADDITIONAL REQUIREMENTS